 What does 5S stand for?

 The 5Ss were originally Japanese words (Seiri, Seiton, Seiso, Seiketsu, and Shitsuke).
-They’ve since been translated to English while keeping the original 5S meaning.
+They’ve since been translated into English while keeping the original 5S meaning.
 Today, 5S stands for:

 There’s also an additional sixth “S.” Considering that a large benefit of 5S is eliminating waste, the inclusion of this extra “S” makes perfect sense.
 The sixth “S” is: